jackyzha0/jackyzha0.github.io/content/thoughts/organizing-systems.md

 date: 2021-09-21T09:28:57-07:00
 ---

-_Organizing System_: an intentionally arranged collection of resources and the interactions they support
+_Organizing System_: an [intentionally](thoughts/intentional-arrangement.md) arranged collection of resources and the interactions they support.
+It has authoritative description and standard classification.

 We organize
 - physical things (objects/artefacts)